Bespoke humanist wedding ceremonies, custom-made for you, your way

 Gallery images kindly supplied by Teme Valley Photography, Guy Collier Photography, Sarah Fitzgerald Jones Photography, Darren Gerrish Photography, Dan Morris Photography, Ben Roberts at Blooming Photography, Phil Webb Photography

 I know there is plenty of information you need before making the decision to go ahead with your ceremony so, here are answers to some of the most frequently asked questions…

 How much do you charge?

-My current charge for a wedding/partnership ceremony is £625.
+My current fee for a wedding/partnership ceremony is £650.
 (This includes travel up to an hour's drive from my home in Tetbury).

 I ask for a non-refundable deposit of £200 on appointment to secure the booking, with the balance being payable 30 days before the ceremony or on completion of the ceremony script (whichever happens first).

 I would be delighted to discuss working further afield, including overseas, for expenses at cost.
 If I am staying away from home for longer than a day, there will be an additional fee and I can provide an estimate for you before you agree to engage me.